-Gaining access to a bathroom, a place to wash up, and a shower have long been among the most challenging aspects of living unsheltered in our community.
+Gaining access to a bathroom, a place to wash up, and a shower have long been among the most challenging aspects of living unsheltered in the community.
 The COVID-19 pandemic both made access to basic hygiene services for the unsheltered population more critical than ever and made finding those services even more difficult.
 Public buildings that offer places to go to the bathroom, wash up, and shower closed, including community centers, libraries, and office buildings.
 Even certain day programs specifically designed to provide hygiene access for the unsheltered population were forced to close or significantly reduce their capacity.
 While a number of critical steps were taken to address this need for hygiene access, including county-wide distribution of hygiene supplies, the placement of dozens of hand washing stations, and more than 100 new portable bathrooms, additional investments are needed, especially in underserved areas of the County.

 This program offer will fund an expansion of basic hygiene services for people living unsheltered.
-The precise nature and location of those services will be determined in consultation with the City of Portland and the East County municipalities, as well as with outreach providers and A Home for Everyone's Safety Off the Streets committee.
+The precise nature and location of those services will be determined in consultation with the City of Portland and the East County municipalities, as well as with outreach providers and other community stakeholders.
 The Joint Office of Homeless Services (JOHS) expects the funding will complement and expand county-wide the City of Portland's ongoing project to offer portable restrooms and hygiene stations geographically distributed to identified areas of concentrated unmet need, as well as shower access through the use of site-based and mobile shower services.
 Depending on the outcome of the engagement process, funds may also be used to expand mobile or community-based laundry services.
 As the traditional spaces offering hygiene access to those living outside reopen, the JOHS will continue to reassess these investments and how best to improve access to hygiene services on an ongoing basis.

-Performar Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Hygiene access points created/expanded N/A N/A N/A 25 Outcome Uses of expanded hygiene services N/A N/A N/A 10,000
+Performar Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Hygiene access points created/expanded N/A 25 25 25 Outcome Uses of expanded hygiene services N/A 10,000 10,000 10,000

-Adopted General Fund Adopted Other Funds Requested General Fund Requested Other Funds
+Adopted General Fund Adopted Other Funds Proposed General Fund Proposed Other Funds

 Program Expenses 2022 2022 2023 2023

 Contractual Services \$0 \$750,000 \$0 \$750,000

 Total GF/non-GF \$0 \$750,000 \$0 \$750,000

 Program Total: \$750,000 \$750 0,000

 Program FTE 0.00 0.00 0.00 0.00